 - The Chanukah Party is an annual multi-media community celebration in Seattle.
 This party is completely secular; all are welcome.

-Featured Events: The items listed first each day HIGHLIGHTED in GRAY are FEATURED EVENTS.
-Featured events are unique or annual events that we or our advertisers don’t want you to overlook.
+Featured Events are listed first each day, highlighted by a photo.
+These are unique, popular, or annual events that we or our advertisers don’t want you to overlook.

 Multiple locations